imics-lab/t-nnclr/README.md

 - `/data`: Scripts for downloading and processing datasets
 - `/models`: Neural network architectures for time series processing
 - `/utils`: Utility functions for data augmentation and evaluation
-- `/experiments`: Saved experiment results
+- `/notebooks`: Jupyter notebooks for experiments
 - `pretrain.py`: Implementation of the self-supervised pretraining phase
 - `finetune.py`: Implementation of the supervised fine-tuning phase
 - `main.py`: Script to run the full experiment pipeline
-- `t-nnclr.ipynb`: Jupyter notebook for interactive experimentation

 ## Dependencies